maxalmonte14/blog/en/20181114testing-laravel-zero-dynamic-commands.md

 The first thing we need to do is create a new project.

-`composer create-project --prefer-dist laravel-zero/laravel-zero movie-cli`
+`composer create-project --prefer-dist laravel-zero/laravel-zero weather-cli`

 The second thing to do if we follow the [TDD](https://en.wikipedia.org/wiki/Test-driven_development) approach is to create a feature test to define our _walking skeleton_.